camunda/camunda-docs/docs/components/modeler/bpmn/signal-events/signal-events.md

 ![Process with a top-level signal start event](assets/signal-start-event.png)

-Deploying a process definition with a signal start event creates a signal subscription.
+Signal start event can be used to start process instances.
+Deploying processes with a signal start event enables creating multiple process instances by performing a single broadcast.

 Broadcasting a signal will iterate over the available subscriptions.
-If the name of the broadcasted signal matches the name of the signal start event, a new process instance is created.
+If the name of the broadcasted signal matches the name of the signal start event, the process instance is created.

 Signal subscriptions only exists for the latest version of a process definition.
 Deploying a new version of the same process (based on the BPMN process id) will delete the old signal subscription.
 A new subscription is opened for the